 - 1 package dried beans (such as pinto, navy, black, or kidney)

 - Spread dried beans on a baking sheet.
 Remove any small stones, dirt pieces, or withered beans.
 Rinse.

 Place rinsed beans in a large cooking pan.
 Cover with 3 cups of water per 1 cup of beans.
-Use 10 cups for a 1 lb bag.
+Use 10 cups for a 1 pound bag.
 Do either a short soak or a long soak.

 Short Soak – Bring beans to a boil, boil for 2-3 minutes, remove from heat, and let stand covered for 1-4 hours.
 Rinse beans.